 I recently recalled an event from the long distant past, when I was waiting for a good friend to pick me up for some fun.
 Not having the time to start any particular worthy project, I turned on the TV.
 I should mention that my television time, both then and now, is very limited.
 Other than elections, catastrophic incidents, and other major news events, I’m not an avid TV watcher.
-These days, I tend to learn about what’s important by listening to a few radio talk shows and .
+These days, I tend to learn about what’s important by listening to a few radio talk shows and audio CDs that focus on health.

 I had a meager job shortly after graduating from high school, and college was but a dream at the time.
 I just didn’t see myself attaining the amount of money I thought I’d need to start investing.
 But after my friend finally arrived, and we embarked on our latest popcorn and movie venture, I kept thinking about the word “portfolio.”
 It was a great–sounding word—and darn it, I wanted one!
 But how?
 That was the big question for me.